 In the accounting context, contingent liabilities are only recorded in the books if they are at least 50% likely to occur in the future.
 One primary example of such is a lawsuit.
 A lawsuit stands a 50% chance of being successful, thus posing as a potential obligation to such an organisation.

-To summarise the types, the following table enumerates the list of liabilities as per their categorisation:
+The following table enumerates the list of liabilities as per their categorisation-

 It is essential to understand assets to comprehend the gravity of what are liabilities fully.
 Assets are what a company relies on for economic benefits, whether in the long-term or short-term.
 It functions as the foundation of a company’s growth and allows organisations to meet their obligations or liabilities.